Frequently Asked Questions

 What is the role of the policy advisory committee?

-The role of the Policy Advisory Committee is to approve proposals for new policies or policy revisions; to ensure that policy proposals are properly and expeditiously developed, approved, and implemented; and to advise the University community on policy development and implementation.
+The role of the Policy Advisory Committee is to review and provide feedback on proposals for new policies or policy revisions; to ensure that policy proposals are properly and expeditiously developed, approved, and implemented; and to advise the University community on policy development and implementation.

 How are policies developed and approved?

 The Responsible Officer will work with interested stakeholders to develop the policy.
 Policies must be drafted using the standard Policy Template.
 The Business and Financial Affairs Office will work with the Responsible Department and the Policy Advisory Committee to review and edit draft policies.

 A flow chart outlining the policy development and approval process is available here.

 How is the University community notified of new policies or policy revisions?